 Thought experiments have played a central role in philosophy since at least the time of the Greeks, and they have long served as evidence for and against theories, as means of exploring the entailments of commitments, and as probes for exposing concepts and values latent in our thinking.
 In recent decades, academic philosophy has become more interested in studying not only the intuitions elicited by thought experiments but also potential biases that act on these intuitions.
 The question is no longer simply, "what is the intuitive answer," but also, "what could explain why this answer feels intuitive?"
 In some cases, the explanation for why a particular response to a thought experiment feels intuitive appeals to processes that we have discovered to be unreliable, noisy, or systematically influenced by arbitrary considerations.
+This, in turn, has made academic philosophers more sophisticated in their use of thought experiments.
 These improvements are thanks in large part to the contributions of experimental philosophers and greater interdisciplinarity between philosophy, psychology, and other social sciences.